 Jaw joint pain/problems

-* Philippa is currently on maternity
+* Philippa is restarting service on 6th December.

 Philippa Clark qualified with an honours degree in physiotherapy from Kings College London in 2006.
 She is a member of the charted society of physiotherapy and registered with the health professional council.